RauliL/plorth/docs/api.md

   <dd>string</dd>
 </dl>

-Converts string into lower case.
+Converts the string into lower case.

 ---